 (6) If an unexpected change to ERCOT System conditions requires the creation of a new GTC or the modification of an existing GTC to manage ERCOT System reliability, and the GTC has not been posted pursuant to paragraph (3) above, ERCOT shall issue an Operating Condition Notice (OCN) and post on the MIS Secure Area the new or modified GTC and its associated GTL(s), including the detailed information described in paragraphs (3) and (5) above.
 ERCOT shall include an explanation regarding why it did not post the GTC or modification on the previous day.

 (7) No later than 180 days after the effective date of a new GTC, ERCOT shall post a report listing alternatives for exiting the GTC to the MIS Secure Area.
 The listed alternatives may include but are not limited to the implementation or modification of a RAS or a transmission improvement project.
+For reports originally posted on or after January 1, 2025, ERCOT shall review the exit alternatives for each such report at least once every three years from the date the report was originally posted and update the exit alternatives for the GTC if ERCOT deems appropriate.
+For reports originally posted prior to January 1, 2025, ERCOT shall review exit alternatives if ERCOT deems appropriate.

 3.11.2 Planning Criteria